National & Regional Plumber Hourly Rates

 Hourly Rate vs. Flat-Rate Pricing: Which Is Better?

 Most plumbers use one of two pricing models, and knowing the difference can help you budget smarter.
-In fact, flat-rate pricing has become the standard for residential plumbing in 2026 because homeowners prefer knowing the total cost before any wrench turns.
+Flat-rate pricing has become the dominant model for residential plumbing in 2026 because homeowners strongly prefer knowing the total cost before any wrench turns.
+Industry data shows flat-rate shops earn 15 to 25% higher revenue per job (with average tickets 20 to 35% larger), see about 35% fewer billing disputes, and roughly 92% of homeowners say they prefer flat-rate quotes over hourly billing.
+Despite that preference, fewer than 30% of contractors currently offer true flat-rate pricing, so it pays to ask.

 Flat-rate billing charges a fixed price for a specific job, regardless of how long it takes.
 Hourly pricing charges based on the actual time spent on the job, plus parts.